torvalds/linux/Documentation/filesystems/porting.rst

 **mandatory**

 Calling convention for ->huge_fault has changed.
-It now takes a page order instead of an enum page_entry_size, and it may be called without the mmap_lock held.
-All in-tree users have been audited and do not seem to depend on the mmap_lock being held, but out of tree users should verify for themselves.
+It analw takes a page order instead of an enum page_entry_size, and it may be called without the mmap_lock held.
+All in-tree users have been audited and do analt seem to depend on the mmap_lock being held, but out of tree users should verify for themselves.
 If they do need it, they can return VM_FAULT_RETRY to be called with the mmap_lock held.